The Power of Compounding Working Against You

 During that “Great Inflation” period, the rate of price increases surged to double-digit levels—reaching 14% by 1980.
 Businesses were destroyed; household budgets were shredded.
 Only by raising interest rates to a painful 20% did the Federal Reserve manage to finally break inflation’s back.

-Inflation remains a force to be feared: Even in this era of very low-inflation, it’s a staple topic for pundits and the financial media.
-While there are occasionally periods of dramatically spiking inflation, the phenomenon’s real power lies in its long-term, snowballing effect.
+Inflation remains a force to be feared: Even in the most recent era of low-inflation, we need to be vigilant and concerned.
+In addition to the occasional periods of dramatically spiking inflation like what we have witnessed this year, the phenomenon’s real power lies in its long-term, snowballing effect.

 But the long-term, snowballing effect can also be turned in our favor, by harnessing the power of compound investment returns.
 Like inflation, the effect of compounding is hard to perceive over short periods of time.
 Over the long haul, though, it can have an enormous impact on our investing success.